How to buy Quickstep Holdings (QHL) shares

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Quickstep Holdings 's is 1.0633.
-This would suggest that Quickstep Holdings 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Quickstep Holdings 's is 1.0139.
+This would suggest that Quickstep Holdings 's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Quickstep Holdings overview